github-education-resources/graduation/README.md

 ```

 ## 2. Add your profile picture to the folder
 Enter the folder you just created and add a profile picture of your choice.
-Accepted files are **png** and **jpg**.
+Accepted files are **png** and **jpg**, should be squared and minimum size 544x544 pixels.
 Be aware, this picture will be displayed on the yearbook!
 Ex.

 ```
 _data/MonaTheOctocat/mona.png